davidalekna/react-components/packages/alekna-store/README.md

 import { render } from 'react-dom';
 import { of } from 'rxjs';
 import { delay } from 'rxjs/operators';
-import StoreProvider, {
-  createStore,
-  useSelector,
-  dispatch,
-} from '@alekna/react-store';
+import StoreProvider, { createStore, useSelector } from '@alekna/react-store';

 const onChange = text => () => {
   return of({